Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

-When coupled with the kinetic equation for neutrinos in QLT, this equation describes an interacting inhomogeneous plasma of neutrinos and flavomons.
-In practice, this may be a complicated technical task, but the usual hierarchy of scales is absent because the small scales associated with $\mu\epsilon$ are incorporated in the flavomon wavenumber.
-The validity of WKB in this nonlinear phase needs to be scrutinized in more detail, since an unstable mode may branch into multiple stable ones---see the examples of Refs.~\cite{Fiorillo:2024uki, Fiorillo:2024dik} for the fast case, and Refs.~\cite{Fiorillo:2024pns, Fiorillo:2025ank, Fiorillo:2025zio} for the slow case.
+The validity of the WKB approximation in this nonlinear phase needs to be scrutinized, since an unstable mode may branch into multiple stable ones---see the examples of Refs.~\cite{Fiorillo:2024uki, Fiorillo:2024dik} for the fast case, and~\cite{Fiorillo:2024pns, Fiorillo:2025ank, Fiorillo:2025zio} for the slow case.
+This concern about branching points also emerges in homogeneous environments in the context of slow temporal evolution of flavor waves~\cite{Liu:2025muc}.

+A subtle point, that we address in our SM~\cite{Supplemental-Material}, is that for flavomons, gravitational drifts are subdominant, but not by much.
+This insight is not completely trivial because for neutrinos, gravitational drifts dominate by many orders of magnitude.
+The difference is that the total flavomon energy is determined by the same scale as the weak interaction potential, whereas neutrino energies are many orders of magnitude larger.

-Phenomenologically, our first application of the new method to the linear phase already clarifies several crucial consequences for slow instabilities, which are the most sensitive ones to matter gradients.
-Below the shock wave, simple estimates reveal that slow instabilities can be severely quenched.
-Whether they can still impact shock-wave revival depends on a balance between the magnitude of seeding and the growth rate, which requires a detailed study based on actual conditions.
-Therefore, while slow instabilities are the first to emerge in SNe~\cite{Fiorillo:2025gkw}, only a global analysis based on Eq.~\eqref{eq:transport_flavomons} can reveal, from first principles, whether they grow nonlinear.
-We stress that this transport equation is purely linear and involves no small spatial scales, which is indeed the key advantage of treating flavomons as quasi-particles.
+Within the wide-spread focus on fast flavor instabilities in SNe and neutron-star mergers, it was taken for granted that instabilities rapidly grow nonlinear so that the question of seeding has been largely ignored.
+Through our estimates it is becoming clear, however, that for neutrino-mass-induced instabilities, which are the first to appear in a SN, this question will need to be addressed quantitatively.
+Our new amplitude transport equation together with an explicit expression for seeding by neutrino mixing is a first step in this program.
+We stress that this transport equation is purely linear and involves no small spatial scales, which is the key advantage of treating flavomons as quasi-particles.

-Finally, we have shown by simple estimates that outside of the shock wave, matter gradients are not strong enough to prevent slow instability growth even during the first tens of milliseconds.
-Therefore, slow instabilities may affect the flavor composition of SN neutrinos.
-At early times, this is likely their most important consequence, since their growth below the shock---where they could influence the hydrodynamic medium---is limited, and fast instabilities are not expected to develop so promptly.

-This scenario opens the possibility of directly observing flavor conversion effects in the next Galactic SN through a clear signature: the neutrino flavor composition during the first tens of milliseconds, before hydrodynamic feedback from sub-shock instabilities becomes relevant.
-We will consider the slow instability relaxation outside of the shock wave in future work.